Reconciling a Broken Relationship

 Confront the Offender

 "If your brother sins against you, go and tell him his fault, between you and him alone.
 If he listens to you, you have gained your brother."
-Matthew 18:15 ESV
+(Matt 18:15 ESV)

 Yeshua next emphasized a significant factor for resolving complaints against another person.
 GO!
 If you've been wronged, don't seek revenge or simmer with resentment.
 GO!
 To confront is not to put down, criticize, vent your anger or use any other negative communication tactic.
 "Tell him his fault" means to present a reasoned, logical discussion of the facts about what the offender has done.
 Avoid stating your assumptions about the offender's feelings or motives as if they were facts.
 A tactful confrontation demonstrates that you value the goal of winning over your brother and a factual confrontation demonstrates that you value the truth.

 Confronting should be done in private before involving others.
 This is Yeshua's command, not a suggestion.
 Engaging in gossip, sharing your "concern" in a prayer meeting or even "telling the truth" to your friends in order to gain allies, will likely damage any chances of reconciliation.
 You may seek the advice of a pastor or counselor in private on how to do the confronting, as long as you know that this conversation will be kept confidential.

 Don't avoid confronting or be deceived into thinking that time alone will heal the hurt.
 Time never restored a relationship.
 A basic law of nature says that things in motion tend to stay in motion.
 The longer you put off confronting the less likely reconciliation will occur.
 Don't cheat yourself out of the potential of reconciliation.

 Another problem with avoidance is that it may suggest condoning or approving the wrong.
 The Lord cautions us in Leviticus 19:17, "You may surely reprove your neighbor, but shall not incur sin because of him."